KleberVales/solid-from-zero-to-hero/README.md

 Interface Segregation Principle — A class should not be forced to implement interfaces and methods that it will not use.

+What does the ISP say?

-This principle basically states that it is better to create more specific interfaces instead of having a single generic interface.
+The ISP states that it's better to have several small, specific interfaces than a single large, generic interface.

+In other words:

+- A class should not be forced to implement methods that don't make sense for it.

+- Interfaces should be cohesive, focused on a single responsibility.

 **5. DIP — Dependency Inversion Principle:**